A Greek Garden Myth

 The first four months ended quickly.
 Adonis returned to Persephone and he became her lover too.
 I tamped down my jealousy because I knew the winner would be revealed when he chose where to spend his free months.

 He picked me!
-I laughed and fell into his arms when I saw him running towards me.
+When I saw him running towards me, I ran and leapt into his arms.
 I could share him with Persephone because I ruled his heart.
 Our love grew and grew with each passing year–eight glorious months with him and four without.
 Those seven years were the happiest of my immortal life.
 Just the thought of him brings me back to those days of love and passion.

 It is a true cliche that the right woman makes a man into a better man–that’s always been part of my power.
 But, with Adonis it happened to me.
 He made me less reactive and more compassionate.